This post may contain affiliate links, please read my Disclosure policy.

 This new post, however, is about how to make passive income with your photographies.
 Passive income, meaning you do the work up front to create an asset and collect ongoing income later.

-For you, this may mean your own photography business.
+For you, this may mean your own photography business or blog.
 How big or small you want to make this business depends on your goals.